tmtsoftware/csw/docs/src/main/commons/command.md

 Actor.
 The `onSubmit` handler always returns a `SubmitResponse`.

 ####Immediate Completion Scenario
-If the actions of the `submit` command take a very short time to complete they may be completed by the `onSubmit` handler.
+If the actions of the `submit` command take a very short time to complete, they may be completed by the `onSubmit` handler.
 This is called *immediate completion*.
 The time for the actions to complete should be less than 1 second.
-(Note: The framework will timeout if the onSubmit handler does not return a response within 1 second.)
+(Note: The framework will timeout if the `onSubmit` handler does not return a response within 1 second.)
 In this scenario with `onSubmit`, the values of `SubmitResponse` can be `Completed`, `CompletedWithResult`, or `Error`.
 `Error` is returned when the actions could not be accomplished.
 This is different than `Invalid`, which indicates that the command could not be validated.